 Alterna Bank securitizes single-family and multi-unit insured mortgages into mortgage-backed securities ("MBS") and in turn sells the MBS to third parties or Canada Housing Trust ("CHT").
 CHT is financed through the issuance of CMBs, which are sold to third party investors under the Canada Mortgage Bond Program.
 The creation of MBS does not lead to the derecognition of the underlying mortgages as Alterna Bank has retained substantially all the risks and rewards of ownership.
 However, during the year, Alterna Bank also securitized and sold the MBS of certain insured multi-unit residential mortgages with no prepayment privileges.
-These mortgages were effectively derecognized as a result of these transactions as there was no prepayment or credit risk associated with the sold MBS.
+These mortgages were derecognized as a result of these transactions as there was no prepayment or credit risk associated with the sold MBS.
+As all mortgages securitized by Alterna Bank are required to be fully insured prior to sale, they post minimal to no credit risk to Alterna Bank immediately before or any time after the securitization transaction.